 In one study, mice were given shilajit for 21 days before exposure to a stress procedure.
 They were forced to swim daily for 15 minutes for 21 consecutive days.
 They were then given a series of stress tests for endurance and anxiety.
 The group of mice that took shilajit had significantly less stress and anxiety compared to the group that was not given shilajit.
 (15)

 5. Shilajit the Turbo-Charger

 Perhaps the star ingredients in shilajit are the humic acids, which speed up the transfer of electrons and energy to the mitochondria.
 Studies suggest this is like a turbocharger in your car, but for your mitochondria.
 (3, 4) In nature, humic acids found in soils are what break down nutrients and deliver them to plants in a digestible form.
 In the body, they play a similar role.
 (3)

 Acetylcholine is a neurotransmitter that is critical for brain function, memory, and attention.
 Stress and aging decrease levels of acetylcholine, and shilajit has been found to inhibit the enzyme that breaks down acetylcholine.
 (8)

 7. Shilajit the Brain Detoxifier

-Proteins like beta-amyloid plaque and tau can build up over time in the brain and cause nerve damage related to cognitive decline.
-Shilajit has been shown to drive oxygen, minerals, and nutrients into the brain tissue and support the brain’s natural ability to drain these potentially damaging proteins.
+Proteins, like beta-amyloid plaque and tau, can build up over time in the brain and cause nerve damage which has been linked to cognitive decline.
+Shilajit has shown to drive oxygen, minerals, and nutrients into the brain tissue and support the brain’s natural ability to drain these potentially damaging proteins.
 (25, 26)

 8. Shilajit the Fight-or-Flight Blocker